IV.

 gifts from the heavens.

-always takes three whole days and two whole nights.
+takes three whole days and two whole nights, at least.

-We sleep under a tent if there’s no rain.
+We sleep beneath a tent if there’s no rain.

 If there’s rain, we’ve one cousin and two aunts

 along the way.
-I’d rather we did not
+I’d rather we not stay

 Nudging my pack, he tries to look inside,